google/docsy-example/content/en/docs/Locations/Acacia/Llys Don.md

 {{% pageinfo %}}
 Llys Don
 {{% /pageinfo %}}
-Ruined fortress on the continent of Acacia <span class="line-spacer d-block"> </span> Llys Don on the continent of Acacia appears to be the remains of a pre-cataclysm civilisation and seems to have served as some sort of fortress city <span class="line-spacer d-block"> </span> It is mentioned in the Poem of Taliesin
+Ruined fortress on the continent of Acacia  Llys Don on the continent of Acacia appears to be the remains of a pre-cataclysm civilisation and seems to have served as some sort of fortress city  It is mentioned in the Poem of Taliesin